gaswelder/che/README.md

 There is no `pub` for variables.

-Enums may be marked `pub` to become importable.
-By default all `enum` declarations are private.
+Enums and structs may be marked `pub` to become importable.
+By default all `enum` and `struct` declarations are private.